-MTB 2381 Math for Game and Simulation Production II
+MTB 2381 Math for Game and Simulation Production II 40 hours, 4 credits

 This course builds on topics introduced in Math for Game and Simulation Production I. These topics include graphing and solving equations; polynomial, rational, logarithmic, and exponential functions; analytic geometry; and determining equations from the shape of a graph.